jhsu22/droplet-analyzer/README.md

-# Droplet Analyzer: Pendant Drop Tensiometry Software
+# OpenTensio: Accessible Pendant Drop Tensiometry Software

 ![Project Version](https://img.shields.io/badge/v1.0.0-success)
 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

 ## Project Overview
-**Droplet Analyzer** is a Python-based application developed as part of a **Senior Design Project at California State Polytechnic University, Pomona**.
+**OpenTensio** is a Python-based application developed as part of a **Senior Design Project at California State Polytechnic University, Pomona**.

 This software provides a user-friendly interface for performing **Pendant Drop Tensiometry**, a method used to determine the surface tension of a liquid by analyzing the shape of a droplet hanging from a needle.
 By utilizing edge detection algorithms and iteratively fitting the **Young-Laplace equation** to the droplet's profile, the system calculates surface tension, volume, and the Bond number in real-time.